iclc/iclc-templates/2023/live_performances/markdown/proposal_live_performances.md

 # ICLC 2023 - Proposal for Live Performances

-Live Performances will largely fall into one of two formats: a concert format, with seated audience; and an Algorave format, unseated and intended for dancing.
+Live Performances (including audio, visual, and A/V or multimedia) will largely be sorted into one of two formats: a concert format, with seated audience; and an Algorave format, unseated and intended for dancing.

 ## 1. General Information {#general-information .list-paragraph}